alvee-hasan/La-Hotelier/README.md

-# 🏨 La Hotelier – All-in-One Hotel Management for a Single Property
+# 🏨 La Hotelier – All-in-One Hotel Management Application

-**La Hotelier** is a lightweight, efficient hotel management system built specifically for **independent hotels and boutique properties**.
-Designed with simplicity and practicality in mind, it helps streamline all essential hotel operations from one place.
+**La Hotelier** aims to automate and improve the management of a hotel by utilizing Java in the NetBeans IDE.
+**Java Swing:** Java Swing is a graphical user interface (GUI) toolkit and widget library for Java.
+It is a part of the Java Foundation Classes (JFC) and provides a set of components for building desktop applications in Java.
+Swing offers a rich set of GUI components like buttons, text fields, labels, tables, menus, and more, enabling developers to create interactive and visually appealing interfaces.

 ## 🔑 Core Features

-- **Room Booking System**
+- **Reservation System**
-  Manage reservations, availability, and guest preferences with ease.
+  This module facilitates seamless reservation processes for guests .
+It offers functionalities allowing guests to make reservations, view room availability, and manage booking preferences .It ensures a user-friendly experience and provides flexibility in choosing accommodation options.

 - **Check-In/Check-Out Management**
   Smooth front desk operation with real-time room status.